rayoub/rupee/results/benchmarks/README.md

-## Benchmarks

-Benchmarks from the 2019 PLoS ONE paper and hopefully a future paper.
+## Benchmarks from the 2019 PLoS ONE paper and hopefully a future paper.

 ### SCOP benchmarks